 Welcome to our village, which is in the West Lindsey district of Lincolnshire.
 Recorded in the Doomsday Book as Brotulbi, the name Brattleby originates from the Danish language.
 For generations, Brattleby was a working agricultural centre.
 This history can be seen in many of the beautiful buildings in our village, and in the lovely surrounding countryside.
 In 1981 the village was designated a conservation area.

 Brattleby is a civil parish of Lincolnshire and so has a parish council.
-There are four elected members of the council, all long-time residents of the village.
-Their work is administered by a parish clerk, who is currently another resident of the village.
+There are currently four members of the council.
+There is one vacancy .
+The work of the council is administered by a parish clerk, who is a resident of the village.